OpenTranslationBible/open-bible/en-GB/32.Jonah/md/jonah-02.md

 ## Jonah 2:10

-Then the Lord commanded the fish, and it vomited Jonah onto dry land.
+Then the Lord spoke to the fish, and it released Jonah onto dry land.